thradams/cake/manual.md

 ### 11.5 `offsetof` Operator

 In Cake, `offsetof` is a built-in operator rather than a macro.
+Similar of GCC `__builtin_offsetof`.
 This allows its use in constant expressions and avoids the undefined behavior associated with traditional macro implementations.

 ```c
 #include <stdio.h>